meziantou/Meziantou.GitLabClient/docs/coverage.md

     - [ ] `show_default_award_emojis`: Show default award emojis.
     - [ ] `snippets_access_level`: One of disabled, private, or enabled.
     - [x] `snippets_enabled`: (Deprecated) Enable snippets for this project.
 Use snippets_access_level instead.
-    - [x] `tag_list`: The list of tags for a project; put array of tags, that should be finally assigned to a project.
+    - [x] `tag_list`: (Deprecated in GitLab 14.0) The list of tags for a project; put array of tags, that should be finally assigned to a project.
+Use topics instead.
     - [ ] `template_name`: When used without use_custom_template, name of a built-in project template.
 When used with use_custom_template, name of a custom project template.
     - [ ] `template_project_id`: When used with use_custom_template, project ID of a custom project template.
 This is preferable to using template_name since template_name may be ambiguous.
+    - [ ] `topics`: The list of topics for a project; put array of topics, that should be finally assigned to a project.
+(Introduced in GitLab 14.0.)
     - [ ] `use_custom_template`: Use either custom instance or group (with group_with_project_templates_id) project template.
     - [x] `visibility`: See project visibility level.
     - [ ] `wiki_access_level`: One of disabled, private, or enabled.
     - [x] `wiki_enabled`: (Deprecated) Enable wiki for this project.
 Use wiki_access_level instead.
 - [ ] [Create project for user](https://docs.gitlab.com/ee/api/projects.html#create-project-for-user) `POST /projects/user/:user_id`
+    - [ ] `user_id`: The user ID of the project owner.
+    - [ ] `name`: The name of the new project.
     - [ ] `allow_merge_on_skipped_pipeline`: Set whether or not merge requests can be merged with skipped jobs.
     - [ ] `analytics_access_level`: One of disabled, private or enabled
     - [ ] `approvals_before_merge`: How many approvers should approve merge requests by default.
+To configure approval rules, see Merge request approvals API.
     - [ ] `auto_cancel_pending_pipelines`: Auto-cancel pending pipelines.
 This isn’t a boolean, but enabled/disabled.
     - [ ] `auto_devops_deploy_strategy`: Auto Deploy strategy (continuous, manual or timed_incremental).
     - [ ] `auto_devops_enabled`: Enable Auto DevOps for this project.